 The standard length for wired keyboards is six feet.
 However, there are keyboards with shorter cables.
 The length of the cable can affect your office and computer setup.
 My own wired keyboard has a 6’ cable.
 Anything shorter would not allow me to arrange my laptop and monitor in a way that is best for viewing for me because the keyboard would need to closer to be plugged into the USB port.

 Prolonged typing has been shown to cause strain and fatigue in the nerves and muscles in our hands and arms.
 Ergonomic keyboards help to avoid these issues by providing features like built-in palm rests, a split keyboard that allows a more natural positioning of the hands, and key placement at a more comfortable and natural angle.
 Splitting can occur on a single keyboard or with a keyboard made of multiple pieces.

 Measuring at less than an inch thick, slim, smaller keyboards are the current trend.
 They are light, and their keys tend to be quieter.
 If you are short on room on your desk, a smaller keyboard makes sense.
-However, if you have room to spare or keyboard tray/drawer on your desk, investing in a full-sized keyboard would be a good idea, especially if you type a great deal.
+However, if you have room to spare or a keyboard tray/drawer on your desk, investing in a full-sized keyboard would be a good idea, especially if you type a great deal.

 Number keypad or not

 All keyboards possess a row of number keys located above the letter keys.
 However, many keyboards have an additional set of number keys, known as the keypad, on their right sides.
 If having a keypad is not necessary for your job, you can purchase a keyboard without it in order to save space.
 However, if you have a job or business that requires entering a lot of numerical data, a number keypad would be beneficial to you.